28 January 2020

 © Barbara Pasquet James

 If you count each bottle, there are millions of reasons to visit Reims, Rheims in English, The City of Champagne.

-However, like many drawn to this city of 180,000 in the heart of the Champagne-Ardenne, I came primarily to see the Cathedral.
+But Reims was, of course, much more than its magnificent cathedral.
+It is an ancient university town teeming with history, art, and culture.
 In pre-Roman times Reims was the fortified capital of a Gaulish tribe.
 Following the Roman conquest, its strategic position increased its military importance from the 3rd century onwards as the Romans tried to protect the city from invasion.
 At the same time, the city became Christian, and the first cathedral was built.
 The Roman forum, Cryptoporticus, and the Gate of Mars – the largest monumental arch built in the Roman world – are the only two structures to have survived from this period.

 Today the city sits atop miles of tunnels connecting hundreds of massive crayeres (chalk pits) quarried by the Romans.
 They are now used by champagne houses such as Veuve Clicquot, Pommery, Taittinger and Ruinart to store countless bottles of a certain monk's delightfully accidental discovery.
 Ruinart's cellars have been designated a monument historique.